Mihai Coșcodan: Academic and political career

-Coșcodan held various academic positions at the State University of Tiraspol, including head of the Department of General Geography and Cartography from 1970 to 1977 and dean of the Faculty of Geography from 1977 to 1987.
+Coșcodan held various academic positions at Tiraspol State University, including head of the Department of General Geography and Cartography from 1970 to 1977 and dean of the Faculty of Geography from 1977 to 1987.
 He served as rector of the university from 1987 until 1992.
 His academic contributions were particularly significant in the fields of geography and environmental studies.

 In the political sphere, Mihai Coșcodan played a key role during the formative years of independent Moldova.
 Elected as a member of the first Parliament of the Republic of Moldova from 1990 to 1994, he was actively involved in the country's transition from Soviet rule.
 In addition to his parliamentary duties, he served as Deputy Prime Minister in the governments of Valeriu Muravschi and Andrei Sangheli between 1992 and 1994.

 Coșcodan's courage was also notable during the volatile period of the early 1990s.
 According to the newspaper Sovereign Moldova, despite Transnistrian leader Igor Smirnov's prohibitions, Coșcodan, as rector of the Tiraspol Pedagogical Institute, ensured that a polling station was opened in Tiraspol during the presidential elections, demonstrating his commitment to democratic processes.